MissSkunky/MissSkunky/README.md

   ⚘ tcc. cool with zero day fans, and i'm okay with discussing it, but if you genuinely like dylan klebold, adam lanza, randy stair, etc., don't int w me please

-  ↟ sam winchester haters, hellers, (some) castiel stans. i respect y'all but i'm so attached to sammy that it's bad for my mental health to int with you guys
+  ↟ sam winchester haters, destiel fans/hellers, (some) castiel stans. i respect that y'all like what you like, but i don't like the same things. (i also just Don't Like cas or misha)

   ☘︎ minors are on thin ice. you can interact, i'll be nice, but i'm not tryna be besties with a child, ya dig
 *******